ahornlabs/friendly-captcha-neos/README.md

 * `light`: A light theme (default).
 * `dark`: A dark "night mode" theme.
 * `auto`: `Default`Match the user's operating system or browser preference settings.

-### cert
-If you ran into some SSL problems like me here are some helpful options

-* `default`:  In php.ini registered cacert.pem.
-* `false`:    No SSL Check for https://global.frcapi.com/api/v2/captcha.
-* `composer`: Use CaBundle from Composer;

 In production environment we strictly recommend to use environment variables to set the values.